Getting Started with Social Media - A Guide and Resource List

 MONITOR what people are already saying about you (or your business)

-Now that you know who the leaders are, what folks are talking about, where they’re doing it, and what they’re saying about you…it’s time to participate (and decide if the social side of this is for you!)…
+Now that you know who the leaders are, what folks are talking about, where they’re doing it, and what they’re saying about you…it’s time to participate (and decide if the social side of social media is for you!).

 Step 2.
 Participate In The Conversation